tehdeeg87/wireguard_webadmin/containers/coredns/README.md

 ## Security Considerations

-- CoreDNS is exposed on port 53 (UDP/TCP)
+- CoreDNS is exposed on port 5354 (UDP/TCP) to avoid conflicts with system DNS
 - Consider firewall rules to restrict access
 - Monitor DNS queries for suspicious activity
 - Regular updates of CoreDNS image